 No. You cannot test out of quarantine.
 Symptoms can start anywhere between 2 and 14 days after exposure to COVID-19.
-To be safe, your child needs to quarantine for a full 14 days after their last contact with the person who is sick, because symptoms may start later.
+To be safe, we recommend your child quarantine for 14 days after their exposure.
+They may end quarantine after 10 days if they have not had any symptoms, and you continue to watch for symptoms the full 14 day period.